IconicGIT/Separaty_Engine/README.md

 On the other hand, we have implemented the mouse picking, but it should be noted that some things still need to be perfected.

+The frustum culling is partially implemented, with the implementation of the detection of the points of the objects in process.

 - **Resource Management (includes inspector editing of component mesh & material)**

 There is an “Assets” window that shows all user assets by a simple tree viewer, however we have left it commented waiting to resolve a doubt in the following class.

 In addition, the screen where the imported assets are loaded can be found in the inspector.
-In each component of the object the appropriate asset is loaded properly once imported.
+In each component we can found the appropriate asset loaded properly once imported.
 Also, taking into account the duplication of the imported models, since it does not allow it.